matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 # FIRMWARE
 ALL firmware on TX should have a **standardized proved pre-build version** with defined compiler and defined libraries.

 If TX firmware should be upgraded, a SERIOUS test program is a must and only after proven and done all test new firmware can be introduced in use in the field ops.

+The firmware should adhere to ETSI EN 300 328 v1.8.1 so for FrSky EU LBT.
+EULBT based firmware is allowed in other parts of the world, other way around is not.

 # TX settings